 Also, for example, R. Zippelius notes that the legislative branch is not the supreme power, but the power that "programs" within the framework of the constitution the activities of other branches (government and administration, judicial system), which act not as subordinates to the legislator, but as such, whose activities are programmed by law.
-Thanks to such programming and the constitutional consolidation of "programming" and "programmed" competencies, the coordinated activities of the branches of government take place [1, pp. 317-318, 320].
+Thanks to such programming and the constitutional consolidation of "programming" and "programmed" competencies, the coordinated activities of the branches of government take place [23, pp. 317-318, 320].
 The separation of state powers through a system of checks and balances provides for mutual control and restraint between the branches of state power; accordingly, these branches must also take appropriate part in the lawmaking process.

 It is important to pay attention to the place of the court of constitutional jurisdiction in the mechanism of separation of state powers.
+Judges, by writing legislation they remove the tension between the legislative and judicial wills.
+By writing commentaries and lectures they sideline nonjudicial academics.
+For sure, there may still be other academics involved in the legal system, but the doctrinal discussion in which judges are strongly represented is necessarily centered around the views of judges - for practically oriented lawyers and lower court judges are naturally interested in the view of those judges who will be deciding or reviewing their cases [24, p.
+1298].
 The unity of the entire legal system and the mechanism of its functioning are determined by the presence of a special and single highest instance of constitutional control of laws.
-At the same time, it should be noted that the body of constitutional jurisdiction in Ukraine is organizationally and functionally not part of either the judicial system or other branches of government, and at the same time, it is a carrier of state power, performs the function of constitutional control, acts as a guarantor of ensuring the rights and freedoms of man and citizen, maintaining a balance between the branches of government, ensuring the supremacy of the Constitution, acts as a safeguard against violations of constitutional law and order, and guarantees the effective functioning of the system of separation of powers [23, p.
+At the same time, it should be noted that the body of constitutional jurisdiction in Ukraine is organizationally and functionally not part of either the judicial system or other branches of government, and at the same time, it is a carrier of state power, performs the function of constitutional control, acts as a guarantor of ensuring the rights and freedoms of man and citizen, maintaining a balance between the branches of government, ensuring the supremacy of the Constitution, acts as a safeguard against violations of constitutional law and order, and guarantees the effective functioning of the system of separation of powers [25, p.
 87].
 This is not about the supremacy of the judicial branch of power, but about cooperation and coordination between the branches of power.
+The main thing about "the existence of a constitutional court in a constitutional democracy is that its most important task is to protect the democratic system of government on which the constitution is based" [26, p.7].
+In a system of separation of powers, "constitutional courts monitor the limits of democratic law-making and decide whether laws or proposed laws exceed constitutional limits.
+They may be empowered to go further and determine when legislators have failed to do what the constitution requires of them.
+The limits in which they are often expressed are language that offers a choice of interpretation - a constructive choice" [27, p.
+283].

 Thus, it should be emphasized that, according to the theory of the separation of state powers, state power is exercised through the organizational division of the institutional, functional, and subjective components of its division without any elevation or demotion of each branch of power at the expense of each other.
+The separation of powers offers a promising additional area in which to seek anti-subordination.
+Decentralization, by contrast, is inherently focused on downstream causes, structures, and determinants - the generation or distribution of power, not its use.
+That's why it's good suitable for dealing with the most difficult cases of submission[28, p.
+137].